ROYAL GOLD INC (RGLD)

 ✗ AGAINST

-Ms. Chubbs has served since November 2020, giving her full tenure overlap with the 3-year period in which Royal Gold's stock return of +113.2% trailed the company's own compensation peer group median of +202.6% by 89.4 percentage points — well above the 65-point trigger threshold that applies when a company has delivered strong positive returns; the 5-year check (RGLD +151.6% vs peer median +230.4%, gap of -78.8pp) also exceeds the threshold, so the longer-track-record mitigant does not apply, and the AGAINST vote is maintained.
+Ms. Chubbs has served since November 2020, giving her full overlap with the 3-year measurement period during which RGLD's total shareholder return trailed the compensation peer group median by approximately 86 percentage points — well above the 65-point trigger that applies when a company has delivered strong positive absolute returns (RGLD's 3-year return was +72.4%); the 5-year gap of 62 percentage points versus the peer median also exceeds the 65-point threshold at the strong-positive tier, so the 5-year mitigant does not apply and the AGAINST vote stands.

 ✗ AGAINST

-Ms. Veenman has served since January 2017, giving her full tenure overlap with the 3-year period in which Royal Gold's stock return of +113.2% trailed the company's own compensation peer group median of +202.6% by 89.4 percentage points — well above the 65-point trigger threshold that applies when a company has delivered strong positive returns; the 5-year check (RGLD +151.6% vs peer median +230.4%, gap of -78.8pp) also exceeds the threshold, so the longer-track-record mitigant does not apply, and the AGAINST vote is maintained.
+Ms. Veenman has served since January 2017, giving her full overlap with the 3-year measurement period during which RGLD trailed the compensation peer group median by approximately 86 percentage points — well above the 65-point trigger that applies when absolute 3-year returns are strongly positive (+72.4%); the 5-year gap of 62 percentage points versus the peer median also exceeds the 65-point threshold, so the 5-year mitigant does not apply and the AGAINST vote stands.

 For Analysis